Skip to main content Skip to navigation

 Welcome to the Department of Economics from the Director of Graduate Studies (Taught Degrees)

 Welcome to Warwick Economics.
 I hope that you find your course, over the coming months, to be interesting, challenging and rewarding.
-We provide a stimulating research-led environment where you will work alongside leading researchers to develop the skills required to fulfil your aspirations to become a professional economist, to conduct further research towards a PhD, or some other career path.
+We provide a stimulating research-led environment where you will work alongside leading researchers to develop the skills required to fulfil your aspirations to become a professional economist, whether as a researcher working towards a PhD, or in a public or private sector career.

 Completing an MSc can be a great way to enhance your career prospects, and the high-quality reputation of this qualification makes our graduates highly sought after by employers.
 We will provide opportunities to develop your academic, personal and professional skills throughout your time with us.
-In addition, the courses and support provided by Student OpportunityLink opens in a new window, and the numerous (virtual) events organised within the Department (such as a guest lecture series) are designed to broaden the education experience and help you interpret what you have learnt in lectures and classes to interesting and important real world situations and subjects.
+In addition, the courses and support provided by Student OpportunityLink opens in a new window, and the numerous events organised within the Department (such as the Warwick Economics Lecture Series) are designed to broaden the education experience and help you interpret what you have learnt in lectures and classes to interesting and important real world situations and subjects.

 The MSc programmes covered by this Handbook are one year in duration with approximately eight months of taught coursework leading to an examination period, followed by four months of independent research work towards a dissertation.